oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 ### F. Activate the integration

 All connections should be valid.
 Let's activate the integrations:
-Click on the Activation toggle
+Click on Activation
 ![Checkup](images/opensearch-oic-checkup1.png)

-Click on the activation buttons for each integration and active them.
+Click on the Activate buttons for each integration
 ![Activate](images/opensearch-oic-activation.png)
+and active them.
+Note: it is recommended to enable Debug level loging for this lab so that we can check the integration payloads.
 ![Activate2](images/opensearch-oic-activation2.png)

 All integrations should be up and running.